department-of-veterans-affairs/va.gov-team/products/identity-personalization/sso/ux-research/UAT/UAT-plan.md

 ## Participants and Recruitment
 #### Participant criteria
-- At least 4, ideally 8, open to more participants across DEPO and Ad Hoc
+- At least 4, ideally 8, participants across DEPO and Ad Hoc
 - Must have their own MHV, ID.me, or DS Logon account

 #### What is your recruitment strategy?